 My iPhone's personal adventure throughout Brighton

-I realized I lost my phone on the beach, went back to the beach and couldn’t find it, we went everywhere we could think of, and even went home talking to the Pier and the Beach security reporting a lost phone… I will not lie, I contemplating going home (like to America) at this point because I felt so stupid, and thank god I was on this trip with my life long best friend because if it was anyone else I probably would of lost my shit (like mentally).
-SO thanks to Maya for keeping me calm and reassuring me that it was just a phone and it would all work itself out.
+I realized I lost my phone on the beach, went back to the beach and couldn’t find it.
+We went everywhere we could think of and even went back to our room to phone the Pier and the Beach security.
+At this point, I will not lie, I contemplating going home (like to America)... because I felt so stupid, and thank god I was on this trip with my life long best friend because if it was anyone else I probably would have lost my shit (like mentally).
+So, thanks to Maya for keeping me calm and reassuring me that it was just a phone and it would all work itself out.

-We kept tracking it all day… and I’m not kidding you..
-We got a message and call on Facebook that some girl found my phone in a bar (even though we hadn’t been to one all day (we think a drunk found it and forgot he stole it)) 20 minutes before our train to London departed.
-Maps said it would take 15 minutes to get to her place (which was by the pier) and I had no money because it was on the back of my phone (lesson learned) so I couldn’t get a ride.
-I ran all the way there and got my phone and ran about halfway back before realizing I had 7 minutes to get there (and it was uphill) so I got in a taxi told him the train station and it was less than 3 minutes and I only had $20 USD and he accepted it and even gave me change… I have never been more thankful for kind people.
+We kept tracking it all day… like obsessively.
+We got a message and call on Facebook that some girl found my phone in a bar, even though we hadn’t been to one all day (we think a drunk found it and forgot he stole it, as it was St.Patty's).
+This was 20 minutes before our train to London, and I had already admitted defeat.
+Maps said it would take 15 minutes to get to her place, all the way back to the pier, and I had no money because it was on the back of my phone.
+Huge lesson learned there.
+So, I couldn’t get a ride and I ran all the way there and got my phone and ran about halfway back before realizing I only had 7 minutes left and it was all uphill.
+I got in a taxi told him the train station and it was less than 3 minutes and I only had $20 USD.
+Thankfully he accepted it and even gave me change… I have never been more thankful for acts of kindness.
 I got on the train as it was leaving and then found Maya.
-I don’t know what kind of good karma I was getting repaid for but DANGG I'm gonna keep it up.
-If that were to happen in London, we would have never seen my phone.
+I don’t know what kind of good karma I was getting repaid for... but DANGG I'm gonna pass some more around.

 Some extra pictures I love from the trip: